Chino Hills State Park RTMP

 Draft RTMP Available for Comment

 A draft of the Road and Trail Management Plan (RTMP) for Chino Hills State Park (CHSP) is now available for review and comment.
-A public input meeting will be held at the Discovery Center inside the park from 6 - 8 pm on Monday, July 22, 2019.
-At the public meeting, maps of the planning recommendations will be made available for review and staff will be available to answer questions and receive comments.
-Comments and questions also can be submitted in writing to firstname.lastname@example.org or mailed to California State Parks, Planning Division, 1725 23rd Street, Ste.
+A public input meeting was held at the Discovery Center on Monday, July 22, 2019.
+A response to comments is expect to be released in October 2019.
+However, comments and questions also can be submitted in writing to email@example.com or mailed to California State Parks, Planning Division, 1725 23rd Street, Ste.
 200, Sacramento, CA 95816.
-Comments are due August 30, 2019.
+Comments will be considered throughout the planning process.

 Introduction and Background